 * Excl.
 LULUCF credits and debits, excl.
 LULUCF base year emissions accounting rules and without application of historical threshold on emissions allowances in 2020 under the Doha decision.

-Ukraine’s current climate target would see its emissions grow significantly from present levels, at a time when they should be steadily decreasing, under all approaches consistent with limiting warming below 2˚C. The most recent historical data from 2014 shows that emissions excl.
-LULUCF have already declined by 63% below 1990 levels.
-There is some uncertainty surrounding Ukraine’s NDC and its implementation of its climate policies, in part because of its political instability, and the Government has stated that it will revise its NDC after “restoration of its territorial integrity and state sovereignty.”
-Ukraine also needs to be more transparent about its intended accounting methods.
+The most recent historical data from 2016 shows that emissions excl.
+LULUCF have declined by 64% below 1990 levels.
+However, Ukraine’s current climate target would see its emissions grow substantially from present levels, at a time when they should continue to steadily decrease, under all approaches consistent with limiting warming below 2˚C. There is some uncertainty surrounding Ukraine’s NDC and its implementation of its climate policies, in part because of its political instability, and the Government has stated that it will revise its NDC after “restoration of its territorial integrity and state sovereignty.”

 Ukraine has not yet defined which LULUCF accounting method it will adopt.
 Its NDC states that an approach to including LULUCF in its climate change mitigation structure “will be defined as soon as technical opportunities emerge, but no later than 2020.”
 Clarity on which accounting method it plans to adopt would be in the interests of transparency.

-Ukraine’s projected emissions in 2030 result in a range of 14% higher to 20% lower than the NDC target of 522 MtCO2e.
+Ukraine’s projected emissions in 2030 result in a range of 3% to 9% lower than the NDC target of 562 MtCO2e.
 The range is attributed to the uncertainty that surrounds Ukraine’s implementation of climate policies, in part due to political instability.
-In 2017, Ukraine updated its energy strategy through to 2035 with new targets for renewable energy.
-However, we have not further quantified the energy strategy in our analysis, as there are no clear supporting policies tabled or discussed, except the feed-in tariff mechanisms.
+In 2018, Ukraine published its 2050 Low Emission Development Strategy that could reduce emissions to 20% to 44% below the NDC level in 2030.